How to Prepare a Brunch or Breakfast Picnic

 Time Honored Recipes

-I shared these recipes in the early summer of 1990 with the readers of my recipe newsletter, Homemaker Headlines.
+I shared these recipes in the early summer of 1990 with readers of my recipe newsletter, Homemaker Headlines.
 Food blogs weren't being published yet and most people did not have computers.
 Although much time has passed since then, homemakers still enjoy collecting recipes and most families find joy in gathering together for a picnic ... no matter what time of the day.

 Menu for an Early Morning Breakfast Picnic